History of Delaware: 1783–1860

 Delaware was the first state to ratify the United States Constitution.

-Éleuthère Irénée du Pont arrived in America from France in 1800 and founded the young United States' largest gunpowder factory on the banks of the Brandywine River just north of Wilmington in 1804.
+Éleuthère Irénée du Pont arrived from France in 1800.
+In 1804 he established the largest gunpowder factory in the United States on the banks of the Brandywine River just north of Wilmington.
 His DuPont firm (now the world's fourth largest chemical company) was the U.S. military's largest supplier of gunpowder by the beginning of the Civil War, and his descendants, the du Pont family, are now one of the richest and most successful families in the country.

 The oldest black church in the country was chartered in Delaware by former slave Peter Spencer in 1813 as the "Union Church of Africans", which is now the A.U.M.P.
 Church.
 The Big August Quarterly which began in 1814 is still celebrated and is the oldest such cultural festival in the country.

 The construction of the Chesapeake and Delaware Canal between 1802 and 1829 brought significant shipping interests to Delaware, expanding the state's commercial opportunities.

 Population

 Delaware in the Civil War

 Slavery had been a divisive issue in Delaware for decades before the American Civil War began.
 Opposition to slavery in Delaware, imported from Quaker-dominated Pennsylvania, led many slaveowners to free their slaves; half of the state's black population was free by 1810, and more than 90% were free by 1860.
 This trend also led pro-slavery legislators to restrict free black organizations, and the constabulary in Wilmington was accused of harsh enforcement of runaway slave laws, while many Delawareans kidnapped free blacks among the large communities throughout the state and sold them to plantations further south.

 During the Civil War, Delaware was a slave state that remained in the Union.
 (Delaware voters voted not to secede on January 3, 1861.)
-Delaware had been the first state to embrace the Union by ratifying the Constitution and would be the last to leave it, according to its governor at the time.
 Although most Delaware citizens who fought in the Civil War served in regiments on the Union side, some did, in fact, serve in Delaware companies on the Confederate side in the Maryland and Virginia Regiments.
 Delaware was the one slave state from which the Confederate States of America could not recruit a full regiment.